Advertisement

 Full time boarders

-Weekly boarders
+Flexi boarders

 Ethos & heritage

 Established as a boys’ grammar school by the wealthy Taunton wool merchant, Richard Huish – apparently a London neighbour of William Shakespeare.
-The grounds were an arboretum and are still managed in celebration of this: vast trees add a wonderfu
+The grounds were an arboretum and are still managed in celebration of this: vast trees add a wonderfully

 Pastoral care, inclusivity & discipline

 Pastorally this is a college that fosters respect and views learning as a partnership between teaching staff and students rather than a one-way flow.
-Pupils spoke candidly of the mutually respectful relationships that they have with staff and of b
+Pupils spoke candidly of the mutually respectful relationships that they have with staff and of

 Mobile phone policy